GeminiCCCC/SystemDesign/README.md

 ## 31. H3 and S2

 a.
 Hexagon's all 6 neighbors have same distance to to center, while squares's 8 neighbors have different distance.
 b.
-H3 converts long/lag into a 64 bits integer which can save 50% space comparing to store long/lat pairs, and also faster than text
+H3 converts long/lag into a 64 bits integer which can save 50% space comparing to store long/lat pairs, and also faster than text.
+c. finest H3 resolution is 1 square meters